kingpin27/users_service_tca/README.md

 - The code is split into two packages i.e. server and model
 - Model packages all the code related to storage, retrival and management of user data.
 I here have followed **strategy pattern** to abstract how information is stored from behaviour using interfaces.
+- Used read write mutex to prevent race conditons, while preserving read peformance by using only read lock on reads.
 - I have written test using standard go testing library.
 - Server package contains all the code related to exposing functionality of user model to outside world using GRPC.